 #Hold your breath for five seconds then breathe out slowly.
 Repeat these 10 times when feeling stressed, concentrating on nothing but your breathing.

 #Stretch the muscles of your neck and shoulders by keeping your shoulders level and trying to touch each shoulder with your ear –

 #Look right up at the ceiling, down at the floor and then rotate each shoulder in a wide circle.
 Repeat five times.
 Open and close your jaw widely after each time since stress often causes tenseness in the jaw area. •

-#Take time out – For five minutes every hour, try to ‘shut down’ and think of nothing but your perfect situation.
+#Take time out – For five minutes every hour, try to ‘shut down’ and think of nothing being happy and at peace.

 4. Exercise regularly you do not have to be a gym freak to get the stress beating benefits of exercise.
 Even 20 minutes of brisk walking three times a week will help to reduce stress as well as promoting restful sleep.